hugo-ma-alves/n8n-nodes-pihole/README.md

 This operation disables the Pi-hole ad blocking.

-If you want to disable the ad blocking for specific amount of time you can add the "seconds" property.
+If you want to disable the ad blocking for specific amount of time, you can configure the "seconds" property.
 When specified it will disable the ad blocking for the specified amount of seconds.

 ## Summary